 Threats

-Dendraster excentricus faces a variety of threats that impact its survival and abundance.
-Some of the main threats to this species include:
+They face a variety of other threats that impact their survival and abundance.
+The main causes of death of Dendraster excentricus include:

 - Habitat destruction: The destruction of intertidal habitat due to human activities such as development, beach grooming, and dredging directly impacts their population.